Differential graded algebras for trivalent plane graphs and their representations: The enlarged non-commutative Casals--Murphy dg-algebra

 \begin{proof} It suffices to check that $\left(\wt{\partial}^{\scr{B}^+}_{G,\Gamma}\right)^2 = 0$ on generators.
 For degree reasons, this holds on faces, and it suffices to check the relation on the generators $x$, $y$, $z$, and $w$, which we conveniently group as the matrix $X$.

 For the given garden $\Gamma$, let $f_1,\ldots,f_{g+3}$ be the enumeration of the faces given by enumerating the tines in clockwise order as they emanate from the seed.
 For example, in Figure \ref{fig:Garden}, the face at infinity is given as $f_2$; alternatively, in any of the diagrams in Figure \ref{fig:Moves_VI-VII}, the tines are ordered from bottom to top, both as they leave the seed, and as they exit the seed.
-Let us decompose

-where $\gamma_k^s$ is the starting portion of the tine, from the seed to just before the center $c_{f_k}$, $\gamma_k^c$ is the portion of the tine from just before $c_{f_k}$ to just after, and $\gamma_k^t$ is the terminal portion of the tine from just after $c_{f_k}$ back to the seed.
-We have

-If we apply the differential to this expression, it only hits $f_k$ since the matrices of words have elements lying in $\wt{R}$.
-In other words,
+Choose non-degenerate loops $\eta_0,\eta_1,\ldots,\eta_{g+3}$ based at the seed such that $\gamma_{f_k}$ lies between $\eta_{k-1}$ and $\eta_{k}$.
+By Lemma \ref{lem:htpy_through_center}, we find